CristianLopez85/CristianLopez85.github.io/_pages/about.md

 I completed my Ph.D in [Mechanical Engineering and Applied Mechanics](https://engineering.unl.edu/mme/) at the University of Nebraska – Lincoln in 2025, advised by Professor [Keegan J. Moore](https://modal.ae.gatech.edu/team/).

-Main research interests:
-- Nonlinear Dynamics.
-Weak-form Scientific Machine Learning.
+## Research Focus

+- **Nonlinear Dynamics**
+  Data-driven discovery of interpretable nonlinear dynamical models from noisy and limited measurements by using Weak-form Scientific Machine Learning methods.

-- Signal Processing
+- **Signal Processing**
+  Weak signal detection and decomposition of signals with crossover frequencies.

-- Model Predictive Control
+- **Model Predictive Control**
+  Model-based prediction and control of nonlinear dynamical systems using interpretable learned models.

-- Rotating Machinery Fault Diagnosis.
+- **Rotating Machinery Fault Diagnosis**
+  Condition monitoring and diagnosis of faults in rotating machinery and mechanical systems.

-See my [Research](/research/) page for more details.
+Explore my [research](/research/) page for more details.

 <div class="social">
   <div class="contact-icons">